-Before I go too far, I want to emphasize that sometimes your engage and explore may be intertwined.
-Not long ago I wrote this post about helping students to build background knowledge through an exploration activity.
-In essence, this was both an “engage” and “explore” activity all in one.
+Before I go too far, I want to emphasize that sometimes your engage and explore may be intertwined in that the engage phase of the 5E cycle can be a simple exploration activity that also serves to build essential background.
 However, this does not mean that the explore portion is completed.
 I only mention this as an illustration of how seamless the 5E phases can be.

 The goal of the explore phase is to build on already existing prior knowledge, and you do this by providing activities that are experiential in nature.

 Here are some ideas that will work for any science concept.
 (Note: Students should draw, label, and describe in their science journals for the first three types of activities… this holds them accountable and gives them a reference for later.)

 - Demonstration: Teacher demonstrates a particular concept and guides students through careful questioning about their observations.

 - Investigation: Whole Group/teacher guided (depending on the age of your students and the nature of the investigation).

 - Observation Stations: Students work in small groups to discuss and make observations about a set of objects, pictures, etc…

 - Assigned Readings / Videos: Students can read appropriate articles, assigned pages or paragraphs, or watch a video clip.
 Note: you have to hold your students accountable for this type of activity.
 I often will provide my students with a graphic organizer of some sort if they are reading, or a set of cloze passage type questions / statements that they need to fill in while they are watching a video.
 Always explain the activity that you want them to complete so that they understand exactly what you expect.
 My second graders got to be pretty good at this!